 9.1 We have a full and detailed privacy statement

 9.2 Website Security.
 Redpalm’s website employs the SSL (Secure Socket Layer) encryption standard in all secure areas, including login pages, customer information and payment details.
-Provided that you are using an SSL-compliant browser such as Netscape’s Navigator, Microsoft’s Internet Explorer, Opera or Firefox, you will be able to conduct encrypted transactions without fear of an intermediary obtaining your credit card information.
+Provided that you are using an SSL-compliant browser you will be able to conduct encrypted transactions without fear of an intermediary obtaining your credit card information.

 9.4 Information Automatically Logged.
 We may use your IP (Internet Protocol) address to help diagnose problems with our server and to administer our website.
 Your IP address is also used to help gather broad demographic information.
 A disk-based cookie (non session) is used for identification.

 9.5 Registration and data sharing.
 Our site registration and Order form requires you to give us contact information (such as name, email, and postal address), unique identifiers (such as username and password), demographic information (such as postcode), and financial information (such as account reference and transaction values).
 This data is securely stored for use in all our marketing communications and analysis databases.